interplaynetary/p2p-template/README.md

 Simple math will reveal how in free association: false recognition/relations naturally decay while true recognition/relations strengthens - that recognition and social-relations organized on the basis of this free association necessarily tend towards social-material-truth.

+You can interact with an interface implementing this logic [here](https://interplaynetary.github.io/free-association/) (still in active development).

 ---

 **Let:**